Sinouhe/exo2/README.md

 # exo2

 use

-npm install
+"npm install"

 to install all dependencies.

 use

-npm run dev
+"npm run dev"

 to launch the server.

 default port is 4202, you can configure it on the config.json file.